ababic/wagtailpurge/README.md

 ### Custom purge request types

-Adding your own purge request type is easy peasy!
-Simply define your own 'request type' model by subclassing `BasePurgeRequest`, add any fields and panels you need, then add a `process()` method to your model to handle requests.
-Here's a quick example:
+If you want to purge something different, it's possible to add your own purge request type.
+The process is easier than you might think, as everything is defined on the model class.
+The only requirements are that you use the included `BasePurgeRequest` class as a base, and that you add a `process()` method to handle the actual 'purging' for each request.
+Here's an example:

 ```
 from django.db import models